tatumio/tatum-php/docs/Api/GasPumpApi.md

  **Address index**

  Each address should be associated with its own index.
-Use the `from` and `to` request body parameters to set a range of index values for the addresses to precalculate.
+Use the <code>from</code> and <code>to</code> request body parameters to set a range of index values for the addresses to precalculate.
 You can start with any number, but we recommend that you start from 0.

  In one API call, you can precalculate: